-While our approach achieves promising experimental results, several limitations remain.
-First, certain domains such as \textbf{AL} and \textbf{GR} present unique challenges.
-In \textbf{AL}, problem instances differ only in the nesting of belief formulas, resulting in weak learning signals.
-Results relative to this domain have been omitted as the standard instances are so simple that \GNNres and \BFSres show identical results.
-In \textbf{GR}, the sparsity of valid plans reduces the effectiveness of data-driven learning, exposing a limitation of our current data generation pipeline.
-Additionally, during dataset creation we relied on conventional hashing methods.
-Although effective, these methods may fail to preserve meaningful information.
-Enriching the dataset generation and exploring more sophisticated hashing is a compelling direction for future work.
+Certain domains, such as \textbf{AL} and \textbf{GR}, also present unique challenges.
+In \textbf{AL}, problem instances differ only in the nesting depth of belief formulas, which results in weak learning signals.
+Results for this domain are therefore not very informative as \GNNres and \BFSres perform almost identically.
+In \textbf{GR}, the sparsity of valid plans limits the effectiveness of data-driven learning, exposing a current limitation of our data generation pipeline as discussed above.

-Our current \GNNres implementation is not yet equipped with \emph{batch inference} during planning, making it less appealing in terms of running time.
-While technically straightforward to add, this introduces the open design question of when and how to accumulate a batch of states for scoring.
-For example, the planner could either use \textbf{BFS} or interleave other heuristics until enough candidate states are gathered to apply the GNN in batch.
-We leave the systematic exploration of these design questions for future work.
+As mentioned, our current \GNNres implementation lacks {batch inference} during planning, which contributes to slower runtime.
+While enabling batch computation is primarily an engineering task, it also raises design questions regarding when and how to accumulate batches of states for scoring.
+For instance, the planner could rely on \textbf{BFS} or alternate with other heuristics until a sufficient number of candidate states are available for batched GNN evaluation.
+We leave the systematic study of these strategies for future work.

-Finally, an obvious next step is to integrate our GNN-based heuristic estimates into more complicated, and possibly effective, search strategies, such as MCTS~\cite{sutton1998reinforcement}.
-We believe this direction holds significant potential for improving scalability and adaptability MEP.
+Finally, an important next step is to integrate our GNN-based heuristic estimates into more advanced search frameworks, such as Monte Carlo Tree Search~\cite{sutton1998reinforcement}.
+We believe this approach has strong potential to improve the scalability and adaptability of MEP solvers.